elastic/kibana/packages/kbn-build/README.md

 runtime and static dependencies.
 The runtime dependencies will be injected into the plugin at startup, as they are dynamic.
-However, we also have some static dependencies in Kibana. `eslint-config-kibana` is one example of this, and it neeeds to be a separate package because eslint requires it.
+However, we also have some static dependencies in Kibana. `eslint-config-kibana` is one example of this, and it needs to be a separate package because eslint requires it.
 But we also have dependencies like `datemath`, `flot`, `eui` and others that we control, that we want to `import` in plugins instead of injecting.
-Being able to `import` these packages greatly improves the developer experiece.
+Being able to `import` these packages greatly improves the developer experience.

 Another reason we need static dependencies is that we're gradually introducing TypeScript into Kibana, and if we want to work nicely with TypeScript across